-To get started, I've decided to dive right in and document an epic road trip I took with my brother last summer.
-Along with some friends, we hatched a plan to drive nearly 11,000 miles over seven weeks through 19 countries, 8 time zones, 5 mountain ranges, and a few deserts, all the way from London to Mongolia in a ridiculously tiny car!
+Season one tells the story of an epic road trip I took with my brother and some friends, raising money for charity.
+Over seven weeks, we drove nearly 11,000 miles through 18 countries, 8 time zones, 5 mountain ranges, and a few deserts, all the way from the UK to Mongolia in a ridiculously tiny car!